machielvisser/WCFDistributedTracing/README.md

 Duplex channels are supported.
 The interaction between the EdgeServer and the PlatformServer shows this.

 ## ToDo:
-* Log WCF call including parameters
 * Let the unit test automatically test the distributed output somehow
-* Make it a NuGet library